knowsyn/TIDES/README.md

 certificate, which by default will not be trusted by browsers, remove all lines containing `cert` and `key` from `docker-compose.yml`.

-TIDES requires the knowsyn/tides image as well as a postgres image.
+TIDES requires the knowsyn/tides image as well as a postgres image prior to release 12.
 If there is no Docker swarm yet, `docker swarm init` initializes one locally.
 Then, to bring up TIDES on port 443:

     docker pull knowsyn/tides:latest
-    docker pull postgres:latest
+    docker pull postgres:11
     docker stack deploy -c docker-compose.yml tides

 Installation complete.
 TIDES should soon be running at